Synthetic data generation

 Synthetic data generation is essential for modern data science and analytics, enabling teams to work with realistic datasets while protecting privacy and accelerating development cycles.

-Dataiku provides two powerful approaches to creating synthetic tabular data:
+Dataiku provides three powerful approaches to creating synthetic tabular data:

 • Privacy-Preserving Synthesis: Uses differentially private algorithms (DP-CTGAN, PATE-CTGAN, MWEM) to generate synthetic records from sensitive data.
 These algorithms provide formal privacy guarantees, ensuring that synthetic outputs cannot be traced back to individuals while preserving statistical properties for analysis.